 The Major Events Fund (formerly the Major Events Development Fund) is an investment fund to support major events to achieve specific outcomes that align with government priorities.
-The Major Events Fund has a $10 million multi-year appropriation.
+The Major Events Fund has a $50 million five-year appropriation.
 It is a contestable Fund that is not intended as a source of ongoing, year-on-year investment in events.

 Major events that receive Major Events Fund investment must demonstrate that the event, or event platform, can be used to secure specific outcomes for Government.
 Events that receive Major Events Fund investment are required to meet the definition of a major event and meet the Fund’s criteria.

-In March 2019, a new direction was set for the Major Events Fund following decisions by Major Events Ministers to introduce a Statement of Investment Priority (SIP) and create a Creative and Cultural Events Incubator.
-These changes create a shift from prioritising just immediate economic impact to include wider social and cultural benefits.
-Changes will focus and balance the Fund, and streamline processes.
+In March 2019, a new direction was set for the Major Events Fund following decisions by Major Events Ministers to introduce a 2019–2021 Statement of Investment Priority (SIP) and create a Creative and Cultural Events Incubator.
+These changes created a shift from prioritising just immediate economic impact to include wider social and cultural benefits.
+Changes were introduced to focus and balance the Fund, and streamline processes.

 The SIP prioritises events that are, or have potential to be, internationally significant and which create social connection, reflect and celebrate New Zealand culture and build national pride.

 There is a separate focus for sports and creative and cultural events.